-A gram of high-quality medical marijuana bud/leaves runs at $30-$35, and it is considered top quality in the dispensaries.
-And, many people can only smoke or vaporize up to one gram per day, whereas shatter is more concentrated.
+A gram of high-quality medical marijuana bud/leaves runs $30-$35, considered top quality in the dispensaries.
+And many people can only smoke or vaporize up to one gram per day, whereas shatter is more concentrated.
 Therefore you may need less product to get high.
 Consequently, it is not uncommon to find shatter for sale at $80+ per gram or even $150+.

 If you are smoking a joint and using top-shelf “brick weed,” as some call it, that costs $40 per gram.
-You could be paying almost three times the amount for less than half of the THC.
-That is just an example of how expensive it can be to buy marijuana.
+You could pay almost three times the amount for less than half of the THC.
+That is an example of how expensive it can be to buy marijuana.
 However, you get what you pay for in the end.

 For a $100 investment, buying Medical Cannabis products from a reputable dispensary is a great deal.
 Per gram, marijuana shatter cost is the going rate.
 Likewise, treating your medical condition with prescription medications can cost you thousands.
 Sometimes tens of thousands of dollars per year.

 I will explain how to make your Cannabis products for about $50-$100 per pound at home.
 Based on where you live in the United States, working out the cost per month is the key.
-Understanding gram marijuana shatter cost and what is legally allowed is also essential.
-This is the way to save a lot of money if you grow your medical marijuana plants.
-And you are making your concentrates needed for treating your condition.
+Understanding the gram marijuana shatter cost and what is legally allowed is also essential.
+This is how to save a lot of money if you grow your medical marijuana plants.
+And you are making the concentrates needed for treating your condition.

 This guide does not teach you how to grow medical marijuana.
 It teaches you the best time to make shatter at the right time of harvesting your marijuana.
 If this is the first time increasing or making solvent-less hash at home, I recommend visiting an experienced Cannabis growers forum.
 ICMag is the best at guiding you through these threads: “A Beginner’s Guide to Growing Medical Marijuana Indoors” and “How to Make Hash.”

 The main ingredient needed for making marijuana oil is Rosin Tech or Pure BHO.
 This solvent-less hash can cost anywhere from $30-$50 per gram.
-This depends on the quality product you want and where to purchase.
+This depends on the quality product you want and where to purchase it.
 It also depends on where you live in the United States.
-Rosin Tech is made using a hair straightener to extract trichomes from buds/leaves.
+Rosin Tech uses a hair straightener to extract trichomes from buds/leaves.
 After which, it is purified by heat or alcohol.
-This will be discussed further down this guide.
+This will be discussed further in this guide.

 Ensure your buds/leaves are not wet before you put them into the freezer, or they will mold and rot.
 If the material is frozen, it’s easier to grind up.
 Let it thaw first because you don’t want to expose too hot temperatures to your plant material.
 I recommend using a food processor or blender to produce a better yield.
 If you don’t have one, chop up the buds and leaves with scissors or a knife until it is about 1″ long in size.

-Once you are buds/leaves are dry and chopped up, put them in a food processor or blender.
+Once your buds/leaves are dry and chopped up, put them in a food processor or blender.
 Give it about 2 minutes to grind up the material into a fine powder (this will help increase your yield).

 Now that you have ground up your material, it’s time to put it into a glass mason jar.
 Put enough plant material into the pot so that there are about an inch and a half or two inches of space.
 This is between the top of your buds/leaves and the top of the jar.